WillHalt/YouTubeStats/README.md

 - For more information on using the Google Sheets API and YouTube Data API, refer to the official API documentation.

+## New Videos

+For adding new videos as they get uploaded, use the ethoStatsNewVideos.py script.
+This will add the most recent video uploaded to the file as long as it's not already in the document.

+I would recommend setting up a task scheudler or cron jobs if the youtuber you choose uploades frequently.
+This way the document will always stay up to date.